ronaldbosma/LogicApps.ServiceProviders.ApplicationInsights.TrackAvailability/README.md

       ```

 > [!IMPORTANT]
 > A big downside of having to use a NuGet-package based project is that you have to deploy the `Microsoft.Azure.Workflows.WebJobs.Extension` package with all its dependencies, which is more than 300MB.
-So the deployment might take awhile.
+So the deployment might take a while.

 ### Test